eldoy/htmlview/README.md

 In the browser, grab one of the files from the `dist` folder in this repository.

+You will also need an escape function such as the one found in [haka.](https://github.com/eldoy/haka#escape-string)

 ```
 npm i htmlview
 ```